Jamel Brinkley

 Jamel Brinkley is an American writer.
 His debut story collection, A Lucky Man (2018), was the winner of the PEN Oakland Josephine Miles Award and the Ernest J. Gaines Award for Literary Excellence.
 It was also a finalist for the National Book Award, The Story Prize, the John Leonard Award, the Hurston/Wright Legacy Award, and the PEN/Robert W. Bingham Prize.
 He currently teaches fiction at the Iowa Writers' Workshop.

-Life & writing
+Biography

 Jamel Brinkley was raised in Brooklyn and the Bronx, New York City.
 He graduated from Columbia University and the Iowa Writers' Workshop, where he teaches.

 His first book, A Lucky Man, is set in New York City and explores themes of family relationships, love, loss, complex identity, and masculinity.
 NPR said of the collection, "[It] may include only nine stories, but in each of them, Brinkley gives us an entire world."

+His second book, Witness, won the Maya Angelou Book Award in 2024.

-Brinkley is an alumnus of the Callaloo Creative Writing Workshop, and he was also a Kimbilio Fellow in Fiction.
+Brinkley is an alumnus of the Callaloo Creative Writing Workshop and was also a Kimbilio Fellow in Fiction.
 He graduated with an MFA in creative writing from the Iowa Writers' Workshop.
-He was the 2016-2017 Carol Houck Smith Fiction Fellow at the Wisconsin Institute for Creative Writing and a 2018-2020 Wallace Stegner Fellow in Fiction at Stanford University.
+He was the 2016–2017 Carol Houck Smith Fiction Fellow at the Wisconsin Institute for Creative Writing and a 2018–2020 Wallace Stegner Fellow in Fiction at Stanford University.